EMPLOYMENT ATTORNEYS HANDLING SEXUAL HARASSMENT CLAIMS THROUGHOUT VIRGINIA

 Why Work With Our Virginia Sexual Harassment Attorneys

 Sexual harassment claims are complex.
 These cases should always be handled with the highest level of care and sensitivity.
-At Pierce / McCoy, our Virginia sexual harassment lawyers are strong, effective advocates for employers and employees.
+At Pierce / Jewett, our Virginia sexual harassment lawyers are strong, effective advocates for employers and employees.

 Our deep understanding of all sides of these cases puts us in a better position to serve our clients.
 Among other things, we are prepared to: